-The church also contains the Evelyn Chapel where there are some magnificent monuments and the tomb of John Evelyn, the diarist, who live at nearby Wotton House.
+The church also contains the Evelyn Chapel where there are some magnificent monuments and the tomb of John Evelyn, the diarist, who lived at nearby Wotton House.

 In 1979, we became a Joint Benefice with the neighbouring parish of Holmbury St. Mary and conduct several joint services and home groups

 Recently the Benefice has been expanded to include the other churches of the former Leith Hill Group: